Blue House Farm

 Mouse over links for pictures; click for detail page.

-Blue House Farm was bought by Essex Wildlife Trust in 1998 with support from the Heritage Lottery Fund and many other donors.
-Originally saltmarsh, it was then farmed mainly as grazing pasture, this practice continuing today.
+Most of Blue House Farm was originally saltmarsh until seawalls were constructed to capture land from the sea.
+It was then used as grazing pasture, this practice continuing today.
 Some of the higher, drier fields were used for crops but have now reverted to grassland.

 Its wildlife is internationally important, particularly overwintering birds and also coastal plants and insects.
-It is a working farm, managed by maintaining high water levels and balancing good livestock farming with good conservation practice.
+It is a working farm, managed by maintaining high water levels and balancing livestock farming with wildlife conservation.

 A regular train service runs to Fambridge via Wickford.